Brian Blume: Dungeons & Dragons and TSR

 Shortly afterward, Blume received a blind mailing of the first issue of the monthly newsletter Owl and Weasel from Games Workshop, recently formed by Ian Livingstone and Steve Jackson.
 In return, Blume sent them a copy of Dungeons & Dragons.
-Livingstone and Jackson felt that this game was more imaginative than anything being produced in the UK at the time, so they worked out an arrangement with Blume for a three-year exclusive deal to sell D&D in Europe.
+Livingstone and Jackson considered this game more imaginative than any contemporary UK games, so they worked out an exclusive three-year arrangement with Blume to sell D&D in the European market.

 As various new rules and products for D&D were created, Blume provided material for The Rogues Gallery, and co-authored the Dungeons & Dragons supplement Eldritch Wizardry with Gygax in 1976, naming the character Vecna as an anagram of Jack Vance.
 Blume and Gygax also co-authored the Boot Hill role-playing game as a tribute to Don Kaye, who had been a fan of Westerns.
 In addition, he co-edited (with Tom Wham, Timothy Jones, and Mike Carr) the first edition of Gamma World.
 Blume also authored the Panzer Warfare miniatures wargame in 1975.